anvaka/asyncforce/README.md

 # AsyncForce

-Just playing with webworkers, let's where this goes
+Just playing with webworkers.
+This is only an experiment.